Maple Road and Ash Way Intersection and Drainage Improvements

 The intersection of Maple Rd and Ash Way will close from April 23 to November 2018 for construction.
 The Interurban Trail will also close between Beech Rd (behind the Target store) and Alder Way.
 With consideration of public input, the detour for the Interurban Trail has been removed from the project plan.

 Snohomish County and the city of Lynnwood are working together to help ease flooding in the vicinity of the Maple Rd and Ash Way/Interurban Trail intersection.
 Flooding events originating from Swamp Creek force multiple intersection closures per year at this site.

-The drainage system’s capacity will also be increased to reduce upstream flooding.
 New fish-passable culverts will be installed on Maple Rd and Ash Way.

 Traffic Impact / Road Closure

 The intersection will be closed during construction.
 A detour route will be posted for the two roads.
 Access to all businesses will be available during the project.